New Ladok and how it affects doctoral courses

 Following the introduction of new Ladok we have implemented a system integration between KIWAS and Ladok, so that we will be able to transfer admitted course participants to Ladok without manual work.
-For this to be possible, everyone will need to use KIWAS for admission (exception made for courses within research schools and for admission to course vacancies after the application period.
+For this to be possible, KIWAS has to be used for admission.
+Exception is made for courses within research schools and for admission to course vacancies after the application period.

 The examiner - a new user

 With the new Ladok there are no longer archive lists to be checked and signed.
 Instead, the examiner conducts this approval directly in the system.
 All examiners must therefore go through a web education to get access to Ladok and be able to approve the reported grades.
 As of 1 November, a new web education will be available to anyone who will report or approve in new Ladok.
 Access to this is assigned by the department's Head of administration (AC).

 New routines when changing department

-We can also say for sure that a change of responsible department for a syllabus will mean that a new syllabus (new course number) will be needed.
-Today we already need a new syllabus when there is a change of credits or major changes of title.
+A change of responsible department for a syllabus will mean that a new syllabus (new course number) is needed.
+Just like before a new syllabus is also needed when there is a change of credits or major changes of a title.
 If a course is given alternately by several departments, one syllabus per department is needed.